StevenKnudsen/ex2_sdr/README.md

 Run python3 waf configure --enable-shlib --install-csp --disable-stlib Run python3 waf build
 Run sudo python3 waf install
-Finally, copy over the csp folder in include to /usr/local/include/
+Copy over the csp folder in the root level include to /usr/local/include/ Copy over the csp folder in the build include as well.

 gtest is similar to eigen3.
 Clone the repo, build with CMake, do make install.